AKing1997/Human-Learning-Cirsa/README.md

 These decisions were made with the objective of providing an efficient solution, maximizing the user experience and meeting the specific requirements of the multinational in a limited time frame.

 ## Team members
-- Daniel : Affiliate Login / Affiliate Register
+- Daniel Requena   : Affiliate Login / Affiliate Register
-- Ankit  : Affiliate Dashboard / Agent Registration
+- Ankit Kumar      : Affiliate Dashboard / Agent Registration
-- Naiel  : Design / Homepage
+- Naiel Fernández  : Design / Homepage